-EC mulls carrot-and-stick approach to non-EU nations’ energy integration13.
-September 2011. / Uncategorized
+EC mulls carrot-and-stick approach to non-EU nations’ energy integration, Uncategorized

 The EC is considering cutting funding to neighboring EU countries which do not harmonize their energy markets in line with Energy Community rules, an EC official said Monday.